barbarer/HW7-Win19/README.md

 # HW7-Win19
-You will use beautiful soup to gather data from websites.
+You will use beautiful soup to process data from HTML pages.
 See HW7-Soup-Instructions.docx for the detailed instructions.

 - Fork this repository to your github account.
 - Clone it using git to your local computer.